-Beginning this work through the student movement, she served as Co-President: Democracy and Education at SOAS Students’ Union in 19/20.
-Prior to this, during her final year of undergraduate study, she co-launched ‘Bridging the Gap: a Student Collective’.
-This initiative raised awareness of the racial attainment gap among students; gathered qualitative research through focus groups; proposed solutions for the law department; and launched a professional BAME mentoring scheme.
+Beginning this work through the student movement, she has challenged anti-racism in education as Co-President: Democracy and Education at SOAS Students’ Union in 19/20; as a student representative during her final year of undergraduate study through ‘Bridging the Gap: a Student Collective’; and as an MSc candidate research assistant for LSE’s Social Policy Department.

 Maxine is available to deliver talks, facilitate workshops and implement the MAX Method of race equality policy evaluation.

 Maxine is able to deliver talks, grounded in her extensive research on race equality in the UK.
 These talks can be pre-prepared or customised for a specific area of interest.
 Similarly, Maxine can moderate panel discussions for events.

 People often learn best when they are able to actively interact with new concepts and material.
 If you want to empower your team to know more about how inequalities function and how we can challenge this, an interactive workshop might be what your institution needs.